 Where Ticks Come From

 The western black-legged tick, found primarily in the far western United States as well as in British Columbia, is the primary carrier of the corkscrew-shaped spirochete Borrelia burgdorferi, a bacterium named after its discoverer, Dr. Willy Burgdorfer.
 B. burgdorferi is responsible for Lyme disease, which can lead to debilitating symptoms in humans.
-Most human cases of Lyme disease in northwestern California appears to be transmitted by young nymphal ticks, which are notoriously difficult to detect because they are as small as poppy seeds.
+Most cases of Lyme disease in northwestern California appear to be transmitted by young nymphal ticks, which are notoriously difficult to detect because they are as small as poppy seeds.